A common question in the world of lab informatics is:

 Prioritizing your lab’s specific requirements and adopting configurable, process-driven platforms is crucial to future-proofing your lab informatics strategy.

-Labbit: The Workflow-Driven Platform Built For What’s Beyond Early-Stage Research
+Labbit: A Workflow-Driven Platform For Scale

 Traditional ELNs are a great, cost-effective fit for early-stage research, providing the flexibility scientists need to document experiments and explore ideas.
 But as labs scale and grow more complex, ELNs’ free-form nature often falls short, lacking the structure, rigor, and automation essential for managing complex, high-throughput workflows and compliance demands.